tripser/tripser.github.io/README.md

 - Write the article with keywords, speaking with we, giving lots of details on itinerary, location, hotels, restaurants, activities
 - Affiliation??
 - Review spell on https://languagetool.org/
-- Find splash image, 1920x1080 compress on https://compressjpeg.com/ and upload in /public/images/articles/(articleName).jpg
+- Find splash image, 1920x1080 compression will be done in article editor (/public/images/articles/(articleName).jpg)
-- Find content images, 800x450, compress on https://compressjpeg.com/ and upload in /public/images/content/(articleName)/(name).jpg
+- Find content images, 800x450 compression will be done in article editor (/public/images/content/(articleName)/(name).jpg)
-- Create itinerary image from https://pebblar.com/, 800x450, compress on https://compressjpeg.com/ and upload in /public/images/maps/(name).jpg
+- Create itinerary
+  - Google mymaps (https://www.google.com/maps/d/u/4/) and embed it in the article
+  - OR add code for openstreetmap with leafletjs
+  - OR https://codesandbox.io/p/sandbox/itinerary-frnrnw, 800x450, compression will be done in article editor (/public/images/maps/(name).jpg)

 ## SOCIALS